Why you pay so much for so little meat protein in dog food

 The previous article began looking at a popular can of dog food on the market.
 In this article we look at why it is so low in meat, and that this is BAD for your wallet and your dog.

-Here are the 'dog food' ingredient lists again: (meats = lamb, chicken, beef, pork) gelling agents; vegetable oil; minerals; flavours; colours; vitamins.
-Ingredient analysis: 9% crude protein, 4% crude fat, crude fibre 1% Salt 0.3%
+Here are the ‘dog food’ ingredient lists again: (meats = lamb, chicken, beef, pork) gelling agents; vegetable oil; minerals; flavors; colors; vitamins.
+Ingredient analysis: 9% crude protein, 4% crude fat, crude fiber 1% Salt 0.3%

-The 'vegetable oil' is very vague, but if it is sunflower oil it is used to meet the Omega 6 requirement of dog food.
-There are also " flavours; colours" on the can.
-NOTE MEAT does not need added FLAVOURS to trick a dog into eating it.
-Vegetable based dog food always tricks dogs by having FLAVOURS added.
+The ‘vegetable oil’ is very vague, but if it is sunflower oil it is used to meet the Omega 6 requirement of dog food.
+There are also “flavors; colors” on the can.
+NOTE MEAT does not need added FLAVORS to trick a dog into eating it.
+Vegetable based dog food always tricks dogs by having FLAVORS added.

-On the front of the can it says there are "no artificial FLAVOURS", so that means the flavours are natural (note fat is a natural flavour) but the colours are probably artificial (as they are not explicitly mentioned in the front label comment.
+On the front of the can it says there are “no artificial FLAVORS”, so that means the flavors are natural (note fat is a natural flavor) but the colors are probably artificial (as they are not explicitly mentioned in the front label comment.

 Crude protein is listed at under 9%.
 THIS IS YOUR BIG CONCERN